LTUC/amman-dotnet-401d2/Curriculum/Class03/lab/README.md

 # Lab 03: Word Guess Game

 ## The Problem Domain
-Read the entire problem domain carefully before you begin
+Read the entire problem domain carefully before you begin.

 Your client has requested that a "Word Guess Game" be built.
 The main idea of the game is she must guess what a mystery word is by inputting (1) letter at a time.
 The game should save all of her guesses (both correct and incorrect)  throughout each session of the game, along with the ability to show her how many letters out of the word she has guessed correctly.

 Each time a new game session starts, the mystery word chosen should come from the external text file that holds a list of all the possible words.
 The program should randomly select one of the words in this file as the new mystery word for the next game round.
 This bank of words should be editable by your client so that she may view, add, and delete words as she wishes.
 She expects the game to have a simple interface that allows her to navigate across the game.
 Some actions that she wants availabe within her interface are:

-1. View All words in the list
+1. View all words in the list
-2. Add a word
+1. Add a word
-3. Remove a word
+1. Remove a word
-4. Play Game
+1. Play Game

 Using everything you've learned up to this point, create a word guess game that will meet all of the requirements described in the scenario above.